 What Exactly Does The Term Mean?

 Nihilism derives from the Latin word ‘nihil’, meaning – ‘Nothing’.
 It basically means – believing in nothing, there is no ultimate truth, there is no purpose in life, we know nothing, and that, existence itself is meaningless.
-The philosophy is clearly laden with hell lot of ‘Nos’ and comes across as highly pessimistic.
+The philosophy is clearly laden with a hell lot of ‘Nos’ and comes across as highly pessimistic.

 The term was popularised by the German philosopher Friedrich Nietzsche, who propounded that there is no specific meaning in the world, other than the ones we give to it.